 Building creative confidence is central to what we do at the d-school.

-The fast pace of scientific and digital progress, combined with socio-political and economic uncertainty, requires a mindset that can imagine the future to create solutions that are not based on data and certainty.
+The fast pace of scientific and digital progress, combined with socio-political and economic uncertainty, requires a mindset that can imagine the future to create solutions that are not only based on data and certainty.

 The African philosophy of Ubuntu - loosely explained as "I am because of you" - is a way of defining who we are and how we relate to others.
-It springs from the belief that one's humanity is affirmed when one affirms the humanity of others.
+It springs from the belief that one's humanity is affirmed when one recognises and affirms the humanity of others.

 This resonates with the way design thinking is practised at the d-school.
 Embracing diversity.
 Empathy.
 Deferring judgement.Building on the ideas of others.
-These are some of the design thinking principles that determine the way we work with people and the knowledge, skills and resources they represent.
+These are some of the design thinking principles that determine the way we work with people and appreciate the knowledge, skills and resources they represent.
 These principles enable us to co-create and collaborate with a broad range of people.

 TRAINING IN DESIGN THINKING